crtcsr/test_suites/README.md

 # NIST and TestU01 Libraries
+Repo containing an automatic procedure to run the NIST test suite and TestU01 with creation of a final analysis Excel report

+## Installation
-Navigate with the terminal into the current directory and run the following commands to automatically compile the NIST and TestU01 libraries and to move them in /usr/local/bin/
+Navigate with the terminal into the test_suites directory and run the following commands to automatically compile the NIST and TestU01 libraries and to move them in /usr/local/bin/
-Admin powers will be required for this last operation
+Admin powers will be required for this last operation.

 ```
 chmod +x runMe.sh
 ./runMe.sh
 ```

-The generated executables will be moved into /usr/local/bin/ and will have the following structure
+The generated executables will be moved into /usr/local/bin/ and will have the following structure:

 ```
 /usr/local/bin/